Trump's migrant policy: First blowback, then about-face | New Country 923

 But when Trump visited with House Republicans on Tuesday, he spent considerable time showcasing unrelated accomplishments, recognizing his supporters and mocking his political opponents.
 He did call on Congress to alleviate the plight of the separated children — but reiterated that his hands were tied.

-Associated Press writers Lisa Moscaro, Jill Colvin and Colleen Long contributed to this report.
+Associated Press writers Lisa Mascaro, Jill Colvin and Colleen Long contributed to this report.